 Catford Island: developing design proposals

-Barratt London, in partnership with the Church Commissioners, have used Commonplace to present detailed proposals for the development of several areas in Catford Island in the London Borough of lewisham.
-The engagement ran from the pre-consultation in 2021, all the way through two consultation phases and ending in March 2022.
-This gave the team plenty of time to introduce the team and the proposed ideas before giving the public a chance to share the views.
+Barratt London, in partnership with the Church Commissioners, has used Commonplace to present detailed proposals for the development of several areas in Catford Island in the London Borough of Lewisham.
+The engagement ran from the pre-consultation in 2021, all the way through two consultation phases and ended in March 2022.
+This gave the team plenty of time to introduce the team and the proposed ideas before giving the public a chance to share their views.

 On top of a number of in-person pop-up events and two online webinars, the project team utilised a number of short surveys to get public opinion on different aspects of their proposal.
 These ideas included improvements to cycle hubs and car parking, the proposed building heights as well as the opportunity for new green space.
 Each topic had a separate survey page on the Commonplace website, making it quick and easy for the members of the local community to leave their thoughts on the particular topic or topics that concern them.

 Since its launch, the Catford Island Commonplace has had almost 10,000 site visits resulting in over 1,100 respondents leaving their contributions and upticks on the proposal.
 The majority were the existing residents of the area and, along with those who work and visit locally.
 Having now gathered all of the responses, the community's input has been turned into valuable data to shape the upcoming developments.
 To keep all information transparent, every update and even a few thank you’s have been posted to the project’s news page as well as sent out to their subscribed mail list- a great way of keeping people in-the-know, averting as many surprises as possible down the line.